The Shields Painting Difference: Perfection with Every Brush Stroke

 ‘I thought things would be safe in there.
 But then things started floating.’

-Deanna and Steve Knapp waded in calf-high waters while surveying the scene outside their stilted two-story home on Ramada Street in the Weeki Wachee Gardens community.Debris and garbage cans from neighboring short-term rental properties floated down the road, although the floodwater had receded since the high tide early Aug.
-30. A green and black snake slithered past, disappearing quickly into the marshy grass.“I don’t know where to start,” said Deanna Knapp, 53.
-“It’s a big, big mess.”...
+Deanna and Steve Knapp waded in calf-high waters while surveying the scene outside their stilted two-story home on Ramada Street in the Weeki Wachee Gardens community.Debris and garbage cans from neighboring short-term rental properties floated down the road, although the floodwater had receded since Wednesday morning’s high tide.
+A green and black snake slithered past, disappearing quickly into the marshy grass.“I don’t know where to start,” said Deanna Knapp, 53.
+“It’s a big, big mess.&rdqu...

 Deanna and Steve Knapp waded in calf-high waters while surveying the scene outside their stilted two-story home on Ramada Street in the Weeki Wachee Gardens community.

-Debris and garbage cans from neighboring short-term rental properties floated down the road, although the floodwater had receded since the high tide early Aug.
-30. A green and black snake slithered past, disappearing quickly into the marshy grass.
+Debris and garbage cans from neighboring short-term rental properties floated down the road, although the floodwater had receded since Wednesday morning’s high tide.
+A green and black snake slithered past, disappearing quickly into the marshy grass.

 “I don’t know where to start,” said Deanna Knapp, 53.
 “It’s a big, big mess.”